barnsie007/was/READ_THIS_FIRST.md

    - Set context root in route resource in the file `pipeline/k8s/route.yaml`.
 The path is set to / by default.

+   - Push any changes you have made to your remote repo.

    - Create the resources and start a pipeline run:
    ```
    oc create -f pipeline/openshift